-You might have questions about our service and about work in Scandinavia.
+You might have questions about our service and about working as a doctor or nurse in Scandinavia.

-What are the requirements of applying for positions in Scandinavia?
+What are the requirements of applying for medical job offers in Scandinavia?

-In order to be able to apply for positions in Scandinavia you must
+In order to be able to apply for medical job offers in Scandinavia you must fulfil the following requirements:

-• If your degree isn’t from the EU – having worked in one of the EU member countries for at least 3 years after your degree and title had been
+- If your degree isn’t from the EU – having worked in one of the EU member countries for at least 3 years after your degree and title had been recognised

 Who will pay for the expenses of the study tour?

 Can my spouse and children accompany me on the tour?

 Do I have a contract guaranteeing employment when I start the language course?

 Do I have to pay for the course or any other service of MediCarrera?

 Is it possible to learn Swedish, Norwegian or Danish in five-six months?